 All of our classrooms are air conditioned, accessible, and equipped with VCRs, overhead projectors and data projection equipment.
 Faculty who have media needs for their classroom presentations should visit Smith's classroom support Web page for more information about what is available and how to place a request.

 The college uses an emergency contact system that exclusively utilizes your Smith email.
 Therefore, it is important that you receive emails sent to your Smith Mail account, especially when you are here in the summer.
-Information on how to forward Smith emails to another address can be found here.
+Information on how to forward Smith emails to another address can be found on Google support.

 For information about grading policies, consult the MSW Student Handbook: